 His father said the same thing to him as a young man, and I imagine my grandfather’s father said it to him long before too.

 There’s a grave lack of spiritual maturity among men, especially in older men.
-Just ask any man who trusts you if he’s ever felt genuinely known, accepted and loved by an older and wiser father figure.
+Just ask any man who trusts you enough to be vulnerable with you: has he ever felt genuinely known, accepted and loved by an older and wiser father figure?
 It’s a rare gift for those who have received it.

 Most men aren’t so lucky.